-12.1 DCFO Forshaw presented the report on the Review of Improvement and Wellbeing Objectives in the Authority's Corporate Plan 2021-24, which presented to Members the Authority's long-term objectives contained in its Corporate Plan 2021-24.
+13.1 DCFO Forshaw presented the Improvement and Well-Being Plan which was intended to review the Authority's long-term objectives contained in its Corporate Plan 2021-24.

-- i) confirm the Authority's intention to continue to pursue its existing seven long-term objectives in 2023/24; and - ii) request that an updated version of the Corporate Plan 2021-24 be prepared by Officers for approval in April 2023.
+- (i) confirm the Authority's intention to continue to pursue its existing seven long-term objectives in 2023/24; and - ii) request that an updated version of the Corporate Plan 2021-24 be prepared by Officers for approval in April 2023.